voidptr/dist_qsub/README.md

 % qsub [name_of_qsub_file.qsub]
 ```

+# Checkpointing

 By default, dist_qsub uses checkpointing to break your experiments into small pieces so they can run faster.
-Every four hours, the state of your experiment will be saved, the HPCC job running it will be killed, and a new one will be resubmitted in its place to pick up where it left off.
-This allows experiments to use the short jobs queue.
+After the walltime in your run_list header has elasped, the state of your experiment will be saved, the HPCC job running it will be killed, and a new one will be resubmitted in its place to pick up where it left off.
+If you do this, you should set your wall time to 4 hours, as this allows experiments to use the short jobs queue.

 However, there can occasionally be problems with checkpointing.
 To turn off checkpointing, use the `--nocheckpoint` flag:

 ```
 % python path/to/dist_qsub/dist_qsub.py --nocheckpoint